KhronosGroup/SPIRV-LLVM-Translator/docs/SPIRVRepresentationInLLVM.rst

 Limited to this section, we define the following common postfix.

 * {Access} - Postifix indicating the access qualifier.
-{Access} take ineger literal values which are defined by the SPIR-V spec.
+{Access} take integer literal values which are defined by the SPIR-V spec.

 OpTypeImage
 -----------